When that chocolate craving kicks in, we’re diving straight into a bowl of rich and creamy vegan chocolate chia pudding.

 Why You’ll Love This

-- This chia pudding is dairy-free, vegan, gluten-free, low-carb, keto-friendly, refined sugar-free, and nut-free!
+- Allergy-friendly: This chocolate chia seed pudding is dairy-free, vegan, gluten-free, low-carb, keto-friendly, refined sugar-free, and nut-free

 Ingredients & Substitutions